It’s the biggest sales weekend of the year. Shop our favorite deals now ahead of Cyber Monday.

-It's costly, but it's one of the most comprehensive CPA study guides available.
+It's costly, but it's perhaps the most comprehensive CPA study guide available.

 Some of the included answers to the sample test questions could be more informative.

 Updated for 2022, this 2-volume set is easy to read and follow.
 Ideal addition to other CPA study guides and textbooks.
 Contains 500 multiple-choice practice questions and 5 task-based simulations, meant to familiarize test-takers with the exam format.
 Features detailed answer explanations.

 Information can be quite broad compared to some of the questions or topics that appear on the official CPA exam.

 Material for all 4 sections of the exam, each complete with 500 multiple choice questions, 5 task stimulations, and 1-month's access to the online question bank.
 Incorporates CPA language to familiarize readers with actual test content.
 Updated for the 2022 exam.

 A simpler prep guide compared to more in-depth choices, but it's still informative and useful.

 In-depth analysis of the Financial Accounting and Report section.
 Ordered in smaller and straightforward segments to make the material easier to digest.
 Recently updated.
 Includes 500 questions, 5 printed stimulations, and several explanations so exam-takers can practice their test-taking skills.